Different types of crossbite

 Visit our specialist orthodontist

-To find out more about the different ways we can treat your crossbite and improve your smile, visit our orthodontist in Clonmel for a no-obligation consultation.
+To find out more about the different ways we can treat your crossbite and improve your smile, visit our orthodontist in Clonmel or Newbridge for a no-obligation consultation.

-You’ll meet Dr. Jackie Clune and our friendly team, who will show you around our modern practice and spend time getting to know you.
+You’ll meet Dr. Jackie Bracken and our friendly team, who will show you around our modern practice and spend time getting to know you.

 We’re a specialist orthodontic practice, so we’re experts at straightening teeth – and maintaining smiles.
 We can help with every concern from minor misalignments to complex cases involving jaw surgery.